YUJ0E/YUJ0E.github.io/content/publication/conference-paper/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-journal']
+publication_types: ['Journal Paper']

 # Publication name and optional abbreviated publication name.
 # publication:
 # publication_short: In *ICW*

-abstract: Muti-Robot Navigation.
+abstract: Muti-Robot Routing in Variable Environments with Learning.

 # Summary.
 An optional shortened abstract.
-summary: Muti-Robot Navigation.
+summary: MARVEL.

 tags:
   - Multi-Agent System
-  - Robotics
+  - Deep Reinforcement Learning
   - Graph Neural Networks

 # Display this page in the Featured widget?